River-Mochi/MagicGarbage/README.md

 - No garbage micromanagement – just build your city.
 - Garbage warning icons are cleared because there is no garbage.
 - Garbage trucks and buildings become mostly cosmetic.
+- Under the hood: a **Burst-compiled ECS job** runs roughly every few in-game minutes and sweeps all garbage producers in chunks, so even huge cities stay smooth.

 ## Option 2 – Semi-Magic (Self-Manage)